tathibo1/awesomeness_reminder/README.md

 # Awesomeness Reminder

-A Python application that generates uplifting messages using a local LLM (Ollama) and sends them via email to a list of recipients.
-Perfect for sending daily motivational messages or positive affirmations.
+A Python application that generates ~~uplifting messages~~ a short quip about AI eminetly destroying humanity using an LLM and sends them via email to a list of recipients.
+It supports both local LLM use with ollama or services like anthropic.

 ## Overview